Mirrorperson/ReactRoguelikeX/README.md

 This generic design hopefully means I dont have to make a lot of classes for each living thing

+Movement onto grids in the second outer layer should move the screen to show new areas.
+The state of the whole map can be kept in arrays, these arrays will need to be ever expandable and manipulated cleverly to keep the world persistence seemless.

 ---

 Branch current-wip-stuff exists only to allow moving unfinished work around